configit-open-source/codemirror5/README.md

 > Configit Changes:
 >
 > * add conditional in `runMode` function in `highlight.js` ensuring that the `maxHighlightLength` not only limites the number of chars per lines but also limits the total number of chars processed.
+>
+> ## Publishing
+>
+> To publish a new release run the following commands:
+>
+> npm run build
+> npm publish
+>
+> This will build and publish this package to https://github.com/orgs/configit/packages/npm/package/codemirror

 # CodeMirror